After washing, picking, carding, (and possibly dyeing) the wool, it is next spun into a “single” strand.

 With spinning, experience through lots of practice is truly the best teacher.

 Next the singles are plied together, also using the spinning wheel.
-So spinning a 2-ply yarn actually involves 3 separate procedures–spinning each of the two singles, then plying them together.
+So spinning a 2-ply yarn actually involves 3 separate procedures–spinning each of the two singles, then plying them together (the opposite direction).